Are there any advantageous to buying a house privately from a 'for sale by owner', otherwise known as a FSBO (FIZZBO)?

 The vast majority of homes for sale are listed with a real estate brokerage, usually on a Multiple Listing Service® (MLS®) system provided through the local real estate board.
 In my part of the world, this service is supplied mainly by the Toronto Real Estate Board (TREB).

-Very occasionally, though, a homeowner may attempt to privately market their home and negotiate a real estate contract either personally or through one of a few private-for-sale companies.
+Occasionally, though, a homeowner may attempt to privately market their home and negotiate a real estate contract either personally or through a private-for-sale companies.
 Such scenarios are aptly called for sale by owner.

 In either case, a homeowner's only justification to forgo the ease, services and financial, legal and personal security offered by one of the many professional real estate agencies operating in the marketplace is ...